AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 The basic system we use is intensional Martin-Löf type theory (MLTT).
 For an overview and tutorial see the first chapter of the Homotopy Type Theory book [@hottbook].
 However, there is no canonical definition of intensional type theory.
 There are numerous variations concerning type universes and the range of allowed type definitions.
 Our development uses the following features:

-* _Strictly positive inductive definitions_  CIT.
+* _Strictly positive inductive definitions_.
 These are required for an intrinsically well-typed syntax.
 We do not require induction-recursion, induction-induction, higher induction or large inductive types.

 * _Two predicative universes, named `Set₀` and `Set₁`, with large elimination into `Set₀`_. `Set₀` is the base universe in Agda, i. e. the universe of small types.
 Large elimination is needed for recursive definitions of semantic types, since inductive definitions for them would not be positive and hence would be illegal.
 We only need `Set₁` to type the large eliminations.
 In Agda `Set` is a synonym for `Set₀`.

 * _Function extensionality as an axiom_.
-We could eschew it by using setoid reasoning with semantic equivalence, as C. Coquand does CIT.
+This posits that two functions are equal if they take equal arguments to equal results.
+We could eschew it by using setoid reasoning with semantic equivalence, as C. Coquand does [@coquand2002formalised].
 However, we only use function extensionality in correctness proofs, and the normalization function does not refer to it or to any other postulate.
 We are content with *logical* as opposed to computational content for correctness proofs.
 This way, the numerous congruence lemmas needed for setoid reasoning can be skipped.
-Also, function extensionality has computational interpretation in cubical CIT and observational CIT type theories, to which this development could be plausibly ported in the future (when practical implementations of the mentioned theories become available).
+Also, function extensionality has computational interpretation in cubical [@cohen2016cubical] and observational [@altenkirch2007observational] type theories, to which this development could be plausibly ported in the future (when practical implementations of the mentioned theories become available).

-In Agda 2.5.2, there is robust support for dependent pattern matching without Streicher's K axiom CIT.
+In Agda 2.5.2, there is robust support for dependent pattern matching without Streicher's K axiom [@streicher1993investigations].
 We use the `--without-K` language option for all of our code in the main development.
 However, we do use axiom K in [@sec:direct-psh-model] for the direct presheaf model, but only for technical convenience, as it can be avoided by additional uniqueness proofs for equalities.

 ## Agda

 Agda is a dependently typed programming language and proof assistant.
 Its design and core features are described in Ulf Norell's thesis [@Norell:2007thesis].
 The latest documentation is available online [@agdadocs].
 For a book-length introduction geared towards beginners, see [@Stump:agdabook].
 We nontheless summarize here the core constructions.

 ### Basic Constructions

-NOTE: EITHER CULL THIS PART OR EXTEND IT.
-Ideally it should be culled, because a few page worth of Agda intr isn't realistically useful.

 Two essential artifacts in Agda code are *inductive type definitions* and *function definitions*.